 Wildlife sanctuaries in Uttarakhand are one of the prime attractions of this verdant green state.
 National parks and wildlife in Uttarakhand cover around 14% of the total area of this state.
 The dense forests of Oak and Deodar are home to many species of flora and fauna.
 These wildlife parks of Uttarakhand are not just home to flora and fauna but also a pride of this beautiful state.

 Enjoy meeting with a variety of flora and fauna during your wildlife safari.
-Uttarakhand is not only popular as a sacred destination or for its scenic beauty but is also known for being home to a vast variety of animals and birds.
-Some of the endangered and rare wildlife species in Uttarakhand include goat, sheep, oxen, various butterflies, antelopes, Musk Deer, Ghorals, Snow Leopard, and Monal.
+Uttarakhand is not only famous as a sacred destination or for its scenic beauty but is also known for being home to a vast variety of animals and birds.
+Uttarakhand's endangered and rare wildlife species include goats, sheep, oxen, various butterflies, antelopes, Musk Deer, Ghorals, Snow Leopard, and Monal.

 Jim Corbett National Park

 Established in 1936, Jim Corbett National Park is the oldest National Park in India, located in the Nainital district of Uttarakhand.
 The wildlife shelter acquires an area of 520.8 sq. km and owns a countless variety of flora and fauna.
 Lying on the foothills of the Himalayas, on the banks of the Ramganga River, this national park offers views that are a treat to the eyes.

 Jim Corbett was first to come under the tiger project program and today is known for its decent tiger population.
 The place draws a huge population of tourists from all over the world.
 It is a perfect place to explore Uttarakhand wildlife and witness the breathtaking natural beauty.